yamka-app/legal/PRIVACY.md

 We may share some information with third parties.
 For example, we may send you E-Mail, that passes through a number of 3rd parties, and thus is subject to their Privacy Policies.
 They are legally and/or contractually obligated to keep such data safe.
 We share as little data as possible, only for essential purposes.

 ## Requesting your information
-Please contact the head mainter using E-Mail (`portasynthinca3 (at) gmail.com` at the time) to request a data package and wait for no more than 30 days.
+Please contact us via E-Mail (`support (at) ordermsg.tk`) to request a data package and wait for no more than 30 days.